- What Is Generative Design?

 - How Generative Design Goes Beyond Topology Optimization

 - What Is the Future of Generative Design in Manufacturing?

 Generative design represents a paradigm shift in how things are designed, with machine learning and cloud computing as your design partners.
 It’s about design exploration, innovation, and advanced computation.

 What Is Generative Design?

-Generative design is a form of artificial intelligence that takes an engineering challenge that you define and presents a range of appropriate solutions to choose from, which you can then refine according to your needs.
+Generative design is a form of artificial intelligence (AI) that takes an engineering challenge that you define and presents a wide range of appropriate solutions to choose from, which you can then refine according to your needs.

 Instead of trying to keep constraints and parameters in mind while drafting a product, part, or tool, designers tell the software what the limits and possibilities are for the end-use criteria they’ve identified.
 Types of constraints include:

 You essentially tell the generative design algorithm that you don’t know the solution, but you do know the requirements.

 At the speed of modern cloud computing, generative design’s self-directed process of determining possible combinations based upon your requirements can present many pre-validated iterations of a finished design—thousands, if necessary.